alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 Some part of that carbon has by now been absorbed by the oceans and other natural processes, but we can assume that most of it remains floating around.
+In any case we want to go back to our beautiful, uncarbonized world of 1940, minus the world war raging at the time, I suppose.

 Good!
 We are getting there.